 We might not be in the golden age or flying anymore, but we might be in the golden age of cheap flights.
 There are a TON of services that can send you texts, emails, alerts of some kind to let you know when these flights appear.
 Below are a few of the more popular ones:

 Personally, I’ve found The Points Guys’ flights the most useful and the best deals.
-On my first European trip, my girlfriend and I found $150 round trip flights to Belgrade, Serbia through The Points Guy.
-We never really though of visiting Belgrade, but it turned out to be a fantastic trip!
+On my first European trip, I found $150 round-trip flights to Belgrade, Serbia through The Points Guy.
+To be honest, I never really thought of visiting Belgrade, but it turned out to be a fantastic trip!
 Some of these deals go fast, so it’s best to jump on them as soon as possible.
 We use Twitter to text us when there are cheap deals, that way we see it as soon as possible.
 To set something like this up, follow these steps (for The Points Guy specifically):